MoidzzZ/Echidna/Readme.md

-This is the official implementation of the paper "ECHIDNA: Enhancing Player Engagement via Pre-Explored Branches and Dynamic Role Interaction".
+This is the official implementation of the paper "Explore Branches the Story didn't Narrate: An LLM Solution".

 Echidna, Explore branCHes the story dID'nt NArrate.